ricomariani/CG-SQL-author/docs/user_guide/18_pre_processing.md

 ### Introduction

-Pre-processing features are a recent introduction to the CQL language; previously any pre-processing functionality was provided by running the C Pre-Processor over the input file before processing.
-Indeed the practice of using `cpp` or `cc -E` is still in many examples.
-However it is less than ideal.
+Pre-processing features are a recent introduction to the CQL language;
+previously any pre-processing functionality was provided by running the C Pre-Processor over the input file before processing.
+The practice of using `cc -E` or the equivalent was deprecated because:

  * It creates an unnatural dependence in the compile chain
  * The lexical rules for CQL and C are not fully compatible so `cc -E` often gives specious warnings
- * It's not possible to create automatic code formatting tools with text based macro replacement
+ * It is not possible to create automatic code formatting tools with text based macro replacement
  * Macros are easily abused, creating statement fragments in weird places that are hard to understand
  * The usual problems with text replacement and order of operations means that macro arguments frequently have to be wrapped to avoid non-obvious errors
  * Debugging problems in the macros is very difficult with line information being unhelpful and pre-processed output being nearly unreadable

-To address these problems CQL introduces pre-processing features including structured macros.
-That is, macros that describe the sort of thing they intends to produce and the kinds of things they consume.
+To address these problems CQL introduced pre-processing features including structured macros.
+That is, macros that describe the sort of thing they intend to produce and the kinds of things they consume.
 This allows for reasonable syntax and type checking and much better error reporting.
-This in addition to the usual pre-processing features.
+To this we also add `@include` to import code and `@ifdef`/`@ifndef` for conditionals.

 ### Conditional Compilation